Disney World Packing List

 Don’t leave home without your ID (license), credit card, and Disney gift cards (if applicable).

 Having some cash on hand is always a good idea.

 If you have Magic Bands or hard copies of tickets/reservations, bring them as well.
-Hard copies can save you lots of aggravation if phone or internet issues were to arise.
+Hard copies could save you lots of aggravation if phone or internet issues arise.